Kerzers/kns/README.md

 5. **UUID**
    - *Description*: Generates UUIDs.

-***Frontend***

 ***Web server***
 - **Nginx**: Open-source reverse proxy server for HTTP, HTTPS, SMTP, POP3, and IMAP protocols.
 - **Gunicorn**: Python WSGI HTTP Server for UNIX.
-## APIs

-##Installation

-Getting Started
-- Make sure to install the required dependencies by running `setup.sh`.
-- Setup the database by this command: cat setup_db | sudo mysql
-- Run the Flask application: `run_app.py`
-- Add list of courses in the database by this command: cat add_courses | sudo mysql

-## Usage
-1. Access the backend API endpoints for the House of Wisdom website by using the routes if you want to tested locally.

-## Contributors
-- Ahlame Ahra - linkedin.com/in/ahlame-ahra-8a5b4695
-- Omar El Hamrani -

-## License
-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.

----